rfbressan/my_project/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of my_project is to ...
+The goal of my_project is to provide a minimal infrastructure for writing a research paper using [R]() packages [`targets`](https://books.ropensci.org/targets/index.html) as the main build automation data analysis pipeline and [`bookdown`](https://bookdown.org/yihui/bookdown/) for authoring the manuscript.

+## How to use it

 1. Fork this project to your Github account
 2. Create a new R project (in RStudio) from Version Control